-2. Alternate Court Facility: The undersigned hereby designates as an alternate court facility for the 18th Judicial Circuit the Zoom video conferencing platform, as well as any other video conferencing or audio conferencing platform selected by a judge in the 18th Judicial Circuit for the purpose of conducting a virtual court hearing.
-Each judge or referee in the 18th Judicial Circuit shall have the discretion to require that any non-jury court proceeding be conducted by video conference or audio conference, except as otherwise provided by law or separate Supreme Court of Alabama order.
-Every court proceeding conducted by the use of audio conference or video conference shall conform to the requirements of the administrative orders issued by the

-Alabama Supreme Court and Alabama Supreme Court Chief Justice Parker that are referenced above.
-Such proceedings shall hereinafter be referred to as "virtual court hearings".
+2. Each judge or referee of this Judicial Circuit shall have the discretion to require that any non-jury court proceeding be conducted by video conference or audio conference.
+Except as otherwise provided by law or separate Supreme Court of Alabama order, every court proceeding conducted by the use of video conference or audio conference shall conform to the requirements of the administrative orders issued by the Supreme Court of Alabama and Supreme Court of Alabama Chief Justice Tom Parker.
+These proceedings shall hereinafter be referred to as "virtual court hearings."